bangkit-capstone-CH2-PS311/kalmakasa-app/README.md

 # Kalmakasa App

 Kalmakasa is a Android app built entirely with Kotlin and Jetpack Compose.
-It tries to follow Android design, development best practices, and Clean Architecture.
+It tries to follow the official architecture guidance, development best practices, and Clean Architecture.

 # Architecture

-The **Kalmakasa** app tries to follow Google Architecture Guidelines, MVVM design Patterns, and Clean Architecture.
+The **Kalmakasa** app tries to follow [official architecture guidance](https://developer.android.com/topic/architecture), MVVM design Patterns, and Clean Architecture.

 # Getting Started